 Their youngest, Bonnie (photo: Paul Whitbread)

 On meeting, they realised they shared an appreciation for a way of life with simplicity at its core, and had a common dream of one day living above their own shop, selling beautiful things.
 Over the last few years, together they have developed a collection of furniture, kitchenwares, tablewares, and decorative items.
-Spring 2021 will see the launch of the physical Berdoulat shop, following the completion of an ongoing restoration by Berdoulat of a magnificent building in central Bath, which also houses their studio, and is now home to them, along with daughters Wren and Bonnie, and doggy Elizabeth.
+Spring 2021 saw the launch of the physical Berdoulat shop, following the completion of a four year long restoration by Berdoulat of a magnificent building in central Bath, which also houses their studio, and is now home to them, along with daughters Wren and Bonnie, and doggy Elizabeth.

 Each product in the collection is unique to Berdoulat: a collaboration with local artisans, the vast majority of whom are based within an hour's drive of the studio.
 Most take inspiration from historic kitchens and traditions from the 18th & 19th century, sometimes with twists of France and Turkey.
 Patrick and Neri are passionate about each and every item, taking delight in meeting the makers, seeing the often magical spaces where they make their work, and relishing in the opportunity to learn about the various making processes.